INTRODUCTION

 THE IMPORTANCE OF A BEDTIME ROUTINE

-Unplugging at night isn’t just about better sleep—it also improves mental wellbeing.
+Unplugging at night isn’t just about improved sleep.
+It also increases mental wellbeing.
 Constant digital engagement fuels stress, anxiety and overstimulation.
 Taking a break from screens gives the mind space to unwind, reducing nighttime stress.
 Quality sleep also supports emotional stability, lowering the risk of mood swings and mental exhaustion.
 Disconnecting at night enhances overall psychological resilience.
 When screens disrupt sleep, the risk of developing chronic anxiety or depression increases, making screen-free habits even more essential.

 LONG-TERM HEALTH BENEFITS